 The Good.
 Here’s where season 3 shined:

 - Eleven.
-She’s always the best thing about Stranger Things, but season 3 takes her to a powerhouse level without turning her into a cheap superhero.
+She’s always the best thing about Stranger Things, but season 3 takes her to the next level without turning her into a cheap superhero.
 She’s still vulnerable.
 Her showdown with Billy in the sauna is a jaw-dropper, and while she ends up giving him an ass-pounding, it doesn’t come easy, and he almost chokes her to death.
-She fights the Mind Flayer twice, and is almost torn apart by it.
-But she is bitten and infected by it, and later she has to stop Jonathan from cutting her leg open so that she can rip out the flayed critter herself — one of the most searing scenes of the entire series.
+She fights the Mind Flayer twice and is almost torn apart by it.
+Then she is bitten and infected by it, and later she has to stop Jonathan from cutting her leg open so that she can rip out the flayed critter herself — one of the most searing scenes of the entire series.
 It was a bold decision for the writers to strip El of her powers at the moment she needs them most, and the way she “wins” against Billy at Starcourt is transcendent.
 Everything about Millie Bobby Brown’s performance still amazes.
 And damn, that girl can cry.